mdlayher/ynl/README.rst

 to the C uAPI header.
 These are things like IFNAMSIZ which C headers pull in thru an include but non-C won't have any knowledge of.

+These constants have the 'headers' attribute in their definitions, but are currently not skipped during rendering.

 document the attributes
 -----------------------